Tombs of the Sanhedrin: History

 The Tombs of the Sanhedrin have been a site for Jewish pilgrimage and prayer since the thirteenth century.
-Since medieval times, Jews considered the tombs holy and wouldn't pass by them without stopping to pray there.
+Since medieval times, Jews considered the tombs holy and would not pass by them without stopping to pray there.
 In the mid-1800s, the tombs were demarcated by a huge boulder that guided pilgrims to the site.

 The Tombs of the Sanhedrin are located at the head of the Valley of Jehoshaphat in northwest Jerusalem.
 They are part of a giant necropolis situated to the north and east of the Old City of Jerusalem and dating to the Second Temple period.
-Archaeologists have surveyed close to 1,000 burial caves within 3 mi of the Old City dating to this period.
+Archaeologists have surveyed close to 1,000 burial caves within 3 mi of the Old City, dating to this period.
 Graves were most likely placed at great distances from the Old City in order to preserve the special laws of purity incumbent on priests serving in the Temple in Jerusalem.
 Rock-cut tombs like those of the Tombs of the Sanhedrin were typically commissioned by wealthy Jewish families of the era, with monumental facades carved with floral and geometric motifs.

 The Sanhedria necropolis covers an area of approximately 10 dunam.

 In his 1847 book, The Lands of the Bible Visited and Described, English archaeologist John Wilson describes his exploration of the Tombs of the Sanhedrin:

 "From the Tomb of Simeon the Just, I proceeded further on, to the Tombs of the Sanhedrin.
 These, like the former, are under ground, hewn in the solid rock.
 The entrance here is still lower, and I was obliged, in some parts, to lay flat down and slide in; but when once inside, I found large vaulted chambers.
 I counted sixty-three niches where sarcophagi had formerly been placed.
 In each of these three tombs there were numberless names written on the walls by devout Jews who had visited them".